 After clicking the "Assign" button, the elements of the template are highlighted in gray.
 You must select a segment.
 Segment #1 is selected - three points are available for assignment (the beginning of the segment, the middle of the segment and the end of the segment).
-Local outputs 1 End 1 End 1 Reset 2 Not assigned - Assign 3 Not assigned - Assign After clicking on the yellow circle on the right side of the segment (the end of the segment), the template output is assigned to the end point of segment #1.
+Image: Constraint of the section of After clicking on the yellow circle on the right side of the segment (the end of the segment), the template output is assigned to the end point of segment #1.
 Option to select the point of intersection of two segments (segment #2 and segment #4 are sequentially selected).

-V× 11 14 After clicking on the yellow circle (point of intersection), the point of intersection of segments #2
+V× $\mathbf{V}$ \4 After clicking on the yellow circle (point cintersection), the point of intersection of segments #

 Loca al outp outs and #4 is assigned to the template output.

 1 End 1 Reset

 2 Cross 2-4 Reset

-3 Not assigned 4 Assign
+3 Not assigned - Assign